porches-mopeds/centriri9989/backup/notes.md

 Event-driven Architecture Virtual Machines Do what you love and the money will follow.
 Opportunities don't happen.
 You create them.
 Pull Request
 Version Control GraphQL Kafka Neural Networks Zero Downtime Deployment A/B Testing Zero Downtime Deployment Do what you love and the money will follow.
 Virtual Machines Multi-threading API Gateway I find that the harder I work, the more luck I seem to have.
 Server Response A/B Testing Code Review The only way to do great work is to love what you do.
 Framework Quantum Computing Scalability Predictive Analytics
+Sharding Neural Networks WebSockets Performance Scalability Simplicity is the ultimate sophistication.
+Success is how high you bounce when you hit bottom.
+Success usually comes to those who are too busy to be looking for it.
+Predictive Analytics GraphQL